synw/django-chartflo/README.md

         return context
   ```

 You must give a query to ``ChartDataPack.count``.
-It is also possible to pass a field name and a function to
+It is also possible to pass field names associated to functions to
 make some custom checks: if this function returns False the instance will not be counted.

 In the template